-- If you feel you have COVID-19 symptoms but are not seriously ill, isolate yourself from others for 7 days after symptoms start or 3 days after symptoms end, whichever is longer.
+If you feel you have COVID-19 symptoms but are not seriously ill, isolate yourself from others for 10 days after symptoms start.
 Also consider getting a test through your primary care provider.
 If you are seriously ill, go to the ER.

 If you think you may qualify for COVID-19 treatment, like monoclonal antibodies or oral medications, talk to your doctor.

 Take acetaminophen or ibuprofen.

 If you are concerned about your symptoms or that you have underlying risk for serious illness, please call us (785-825-7251).
 We want to help you.